Ofsted’s message to schools: Be ‘bold and courageous’ with your curriculum

 At Sacred Heart, we teach and encourage the transferable skills for independent, life-long learning.
 We shape our curriculum to reflect the ethos, aims and values of our school.
 In every year group throughout the school, our teachers plan a series of topic-based approaches to learning, which are based on the 2014 National Curriculum and firmly rooted upon a set of skills which are progressive.

 Creative Curriculum is the umbrella term used for the creative and humanities subjects.
-We teach Geography, History, Art and Music, alongside our foundation subjects of Literacy and Numeracy, in order to provide a broad and well-rounded curriculum for the children.
+We teach Geography, History, Art, Design & Technology and Music, in order to provide a broad and well-rounded curriculum for the children.
 Each Creative Curriculum topic is centred around a ‘hook’, which we use to draw in our learners and pique their interest.
-This year, some of our topics have included 'Around the World', 'World War One', 'Space' and 'The Romans'.
+This year, some of our topics have included ‘Around the World’, ‘World War One’, ‘Space’ and ‘The Romans’.

 We also build in curriculum enrichment weeks, where we focus on one aspect of learning or subject area, for example ‘Festivals of Light’ week which focused on religious and cultural education.
 To add wow factor to these topics we have an entry point into each new topic, which is hands-on experience to engage learning or an exciting visit to bring our learning to life.

 We place a strong emphasis on developing creativity in all areas of a broad and rich curriculum, and prioritise independence in learning to encourage the children to make their own choices, as well as supporting each other.
 Our children are excited by education and are able to develop a wide range of skills which they will be able to carry with them throughout life.